grafana/mimir/docs/sources/architecture/distributor.md

 ## Validation

-The distributor validates received data before writing it to ingesters.
+The distributor validates the data that it receives before writing the data to the ingesters.
 Because a single request can contain valid and invalid data, metrics, samples, metadata, and exemplars, the distributor only passes valid data to the ingesters.
 The distributor does not include invalid data in its requests to the ingesters.
 If the request contains invalid data, the distributor returns a 400 HTTP status code and the details appear in the response body.
-The details about the first invalid data are typically logged by the sender, for example, Prometheus or a Grafana Agent.
+The details about the first invalid data are typically logged by the sender, be it Prometheus or Grafana Agent.

 The distributor validation includes the following checks:

 - The metric metadata and labels conform to the [Prometheus exposition format](https://prometheus.io/docs/concepts/data_model/).
-- The metric metadata (name, help, and unit) is not longer than `-validation.max-metadata-length`.
+- The metric metadata (`name`, `help`, and `unit`) are not longer than what is defined via the `-validation.max-metadata-length` flag.
 - The number of labels of each metric is not higher than `-validation.max-label-names-per-series`.
 - Each metric label name is not longer than `-validation.max-length-label-name`.
 - Each metric label value is not longer than `-validation.max-length-label-value`.